 Fenwick’s High School’s BSU inclusively works to bring cultural awareness and positive racial relations by promoting a mutual respect for all cultures.
 BSU will provide panel discussions, guest speakers, and community service opportunities.
 BSU is open to all students, regardless of racial or cultural differences.
 BSU welcomes diversity as it provides a table for rich discussion, understanding and acceptance.

 BSU is student governed with faculty supervision and sponsorship.
-An annual membership of $25.00 is collected to provide an operational budget used to support the activities of the club.
 New members are welcome at any time throughout the school year.

 Black History Month